Life is beautiful in Muskogee!

 Law Enforcement Officers: 85

 Muskogee offers many choices in medical care for the region.
-Eastar Health System is a 320-bed, two-campus full-service health system serving a seven-county area and employing 870 people.
+Saint Francis Hospital is a 320-bed, two-campus full-service health system serving a seven-county area and employing 870 people.
 The Jack C. Montgomery Veterans Affairs Medical Center has 50 beds, primary care providers, and outpatient services.
 Additionally, Muskogee offers 70 MD’s, 8 DO’s, 28 Dentists, 4 Optometrists, 3 Podiatrists, 8 Chiropractors and 4 clinics.

 Number of Parks: 32